Header link June 22, 2020

 Aquapedia background February 11, 2014 Dams Shasta Dam

-Though seemingly a long-way from California’s Central Valley, the Trinity Dam helps supply irrigation water for Valley farmers and for hydropower production.
+Though seemingly a long way from California’s Central Valley, the Trinity Dam, a 538-foot-tall earthfill structure, helps supply irrigation water for Valley farmers and produces hydropower.

-Constructed in the far northwest of California in the 1950s, Trinity Dam and Lewiston Dam, just downstream, increased the storage capacity of the federal Central Valley Project by more than 2.5 million acre-feet.
+Constructed in the 1950s, Trinity Dam and the 91-foot-tall Lewiston Dam, just downstream, increased the storage capacity of the federal CVP by more than 2.5 million acre-feet.

 To get the water to the Central Valley, the 11-mile Clear Creek Tunnel transports water from Lewiston Reservoir through the Trinity Mountains to Whiskeytown Reservoir, 10 miles southwest of Shasta Dam.
 From Whiskeytown, Trinity River water is transported through a 3-mile tunnel to Clear Creek, which flows into the Keswick Reservoir, passing through five power plants before reaching the Sacramento River.

 The 1955 Trinity River Division Authorization Act required minimum water releases of 120,000 acre-feet to maintain Trinity River salmon and steelhead populations, and a fish hatchery was built downstream from Lewiston Dam.
-With up to 90 percent of the river’s average annual flow diverted to the Sacramento River, however, the diversion contributed to the declines in Trinity River Chinook and coho salmon populations.
-(In 2003, the Trinity River, the largest tributary of the Klamath, was also diverted to boost flows in the lower Klamath River after a large number died the previous year.)
+With up to 90 percent of the river’s average annual flow diverted to the Sacramento River, however, the diversion contributed to the declines in Trinity River chinook and coho salmon populations.
+(In 2003, the Trinity River was also diverted to boost flows in the lower Klamath River after a large number died in the Klamath the previous year.)

 Consequently, the Bureau of Reclamation established the Trinity River Fish Hatchery to boost declining fish populations.
-As part of the establishment of the Central Valley Improvement Act in 1992, minimal annual releases are set at 340,000 acre-feet.
+As part of the establishment of the Central Valley Project Improvement Act in 1992, minimal annual releases from Lewiston Dam into the Trinity River are set at 340,000 acre-feet.

+In 2000, the Trinity River Restoration Program was established to restore more naturally spawning salmon and steelhead populations in the river to pre-dam levels.
 The recovery plan for the Trinity River and its fish and wildlife populations increased flows based on water-year type and a combination of river channel rehabilitation, watershed restoration and sediment management.
-The plan will be used to recreate at a smaller scale the environment that existed prior to construction of the Trinity and Lewiston dams.
+The plan guides restoration projects that recreate at a smaller scale the environment that existed prior to construction of the Trinity and Lewiston dams.

 • Print-friendly